SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 ### Benchmarking

-Since OptiClust and OptiFit employ a random number generator to break ties when OTU assignments are of equal quality, they produce slightly different OTU assignments when repeated with different random seeds.
+OptiClust and OptiFit randomize the order of query sequences prior to clustering and employ a random number generator to break ties when OTU assignments are of equal quality.
+As a result, they produce slightly different OTU assignments when repeated with different random seeds.
 To capture any variation in OTU quality or execution time, clustering was repeated with 100 random seeds for each combination of parameters and